PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 11:36:42
+Last updated: 2024-04-02 11:38:46
-Random Quote: Fear grows in darkness; if you think there's a bogeyman around, turn on the light. - Dorothy Thompson
+Random Quote: Wisdom is always an overmatch for strength. - Phil Jackson